 Can the accommodation be used for CPR-registration?

 - Before you commit to anything, make sure that you can register for your CPR number (civil registration number) at the property.
-In some Airbnb's you can registrer but in most of them not.
+In some Airbnb's you can registrer but in most of them you cannot.

 - It is mandatory to have a CPR number if you are a resident in Denmark.
 You must have a valid address to apply for a CPR number.
 It is illegal to use a different address for this purpose.
 If the person from whom you are renting will not permit you to register their address with the citizen service, do not accept the offer.

 - Why is the CPR number important?
-It is needed in order to get free healthcare, opening a bank account, to be able to work and to make arrangements with mobile service providers and other private companies.
+The CPR number is needed in order to get free healthcare, opening a bank account, to be able to work and to make arrangements with mobile service providers and other private companies.

 The contract and sublet apartments